CounterpartyXCP/Documentation/developer_guide/counterpartyd_API.rst

 To disable filtering, you can just not specify the filter argument (if using keyword-based arguments), or, if using positional arguments, just pass ``null`` or ``[]`` (empty list) for the parameter.

-For examples of filtering in-use, please see the :ref:`API code examples <examples>`.
+For examples of filtering in-use, please see the examples_.

 NOTE: Note that with strings being compared, operators like ``>=`` do a lexigraphic string comparison (which compares, letter to letter, based on the ASCII ordering for individual characters.
 For more information on